agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 The verification agent is what sets our system apart.
-It doesn't just trust what the LLM says - it actually fetches the source URL and validates the excerpt exists word-for-word.
+It doesn't just trust what the L L M says, it actually fetches the source U R L and validates the excerpt exists word for word.
 This is where accuracy comes from.
+[PAUSE:1500]
+This is the trust layer of our system.
+When the synthesis agent extracts a statistic and says "I found this on this U R L," we don't just take its word for it.
+We independently fetch that exact U R L again, extract the text, and search for the claimed excerpt.
+If we find it verbatim, great.
+If not, we use a light L L M check for fuzzy matching to handle minor formatting differences.
+But fundamentally, we're validating that the statistic actually exists in the source.
+This catches L L M hallucinations, pages that have changed, paywalls, broken links, and all sorts of other real-world issues.
+It's more expensive and slower, but it's the only way to achieve real accuracy.
 [PAUSE:2500]
 -->